-Q: What is the difference between iWatermark+ Free or Lite and iWatermark+ both for iPhone/iPad and Android?
+Q: What is the difference between iWatermark+ Free or Lite and iWatermark+?

 A: They are exactly the same except that iWatermark+ Free or Lite puts a small watermark that says ‘Created with iWatermark+ Lite’ at the top of every exported watermarked photo.
 Many will find this meets their watermarking needs or at least allows testing the app fully.
 Otherwise upgrade to the regular version which eliminates that watermark.
 In the Free/Lite version a button to upgrade to the regular version is on the main page.
 Upgrading supports the evolution of iWatermark+.

-Q: What is the difference between iWatermark+ for the iPhone/iPad and Android and the desktop versions for Mac/Win?
+Q: What is the difference between iWatermark+ and the desktop versions for Mac/Win?

 A: Desktop computers have faster processors and more memory, so they can handle photos that are much higher resolution.
 The desktop versions are easier to use on large batches of photos.
 The desktop version is another link in the chain of a photographers workflow.
 The iPhone/iPad version are designed to allow you to use touch to change the various parameters.
 Both are designed to fit their hardware.
 For more info tap here iWatermark for Mac and iWatermark for Win.
 With this link you get 30% off on either of those or you can get any of our Mac software like iClock (highly recommended productivity replacement for the Apple menubar clock).
 This is a link that will put a 30% off coupon in your cart.
 Contact us if you have any question.
 Our site is Plum Amazing.